cisagov/Malcolm/sensor-iso/README.md

 * scanning files with [**Yara**](https://github.com/VirusTotal/yara); to enable this method, select **ZEEK_FILE_SCAN_YARA** when specifying scanners for Zeek-carved files
 * scanning portable executable (PE) files with [**Capa**](https://github.com/fireeye/capa); to enable this method, select **ZEEK_FILE_SCAN_CAPA** when specifying scanners for Zeek-carved files

-Files which are flagged as potentially malicious will be logged as Zeek `signatures.log` entries, and can be viewed in the **Signatures** dashboard in [Kibana](https://github.com/idaholab/Malcolm#KibanaVisualizations) when forwarded to Malcolm.
+Files which are flagged as potentially malicious will be logged as Zeek `signatures.log` entries, and can be viewed in the **Signatures** dashboard in [OpenSearch Dashboards](https://github.com/idaholab/Malcolm#DashboardsVisualizations) when forwarded to Malcolm.

 ![File quarantine](./docs/images/file_quarantine.png)